dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how_to_optimize_dbt_models_on_databricks.md

 For cost and performance reasons, many customers opt to implement an incremental pipeline approach.
 The main benefit with this approach is that you process a lot less data when you insert new records into the silver layer, rather than re-create the table each time with all the data from the bronze layer.
 However it should be noted that by default, [dbt recommends using views and tables](/guides/best-practices/materializations/1-guide-overview) to start out with and then moving to incremental as you require more performance optimization.

-dbt has a [incremental model materialization](https://docs.getdbt.com/reference/resource-configs/spark-configs#the-merge-strategy) to facilitate this framework.
+dbt has an [incremental model materialization](/reference/resource-configs/spark-configs#the-merge-strategy) to facilitate this framework.
 How this works at a high level is that Databricks will create a temp view with a snapshot of data and then merge that snapshot into the silver table.
-You can customize the time range of the snapshot to suit your specific use case by configuring the where conditional in your is_incremental logic.
+You can customize the time range of the snapshot to suit your specific use case by configuring the `where` conditional in your `is_incremental` logic.
 The most straightforward implementation is to merge data using a timestamp that’s later than the current max timestamp in the silver table, but there are certainly valid use cases for increasing the temporal range of the source snapshot.

 While merge should be fairly performant out of the box but if you have particularly tight SLAs, there are some more advanced tuning techniques that you can incorporate into your logic.
-Let us discuss several examples in further detail:
+Let us discuss several examples in further detail.

-### File Compaction (H3)
+### File Compaction

 Most compute engines work best when file sizes are between 32 MB and 256 MB.
 In Databricks, we take care of optimal file sizing under the hood with our [auto optimize](https://docs.databricks.com/optimizations/auto-optimize.html) features.
 Auto optimize consists of two distinct features: auto compaction and optimized writes.
 In Databricks SQL warehouses, optimized writes are enabled by default.
-We recommend that you [opt-in to auto compaction](https://docs.databricks.com/optimizations/auto-optimize.html#when-to-opt-in-to-auto-compaction).
+We recommend that you [opt in to auto compaction](https://docs.databricks.com/optimizations/auto-optimize.html#when-to-opt-in-to-auto-compaction).

 ### Data skipping

 Under the hood, Databricks will naturally [cluster data based on when it was ingested](https://www.databricks.com/blog/2022/11/18/introducing-ingestion-time-clustering-dbr-112.html).
-Since many queries include timestamps in where conditionals, this will naturally lead to a large amount of file skipping for enhanced performance.
-Nevertheless, if you have other high cardinality columns (basically columns with a large amount of distinct values such as id columns) **that are frequently used in join keys or where conditionals, performance can typically be augmented further by leveraging z-order.
+Since many queries include timestamps in `where` conditionals, this will naturally lead to a large amount of file skipping for enhanced performance.
+Nevertheless, if you have other high cardinality columns (basically columns with a large amount of distinct values such as id columns) that are frequently used in `join` keys or `where` conditionals, performance can typically be augmented further by leveraging Z-order.

-The SQL syntax for the Z-Order command is **OPTIMIZE TABLE Z-ORDER BY (col1,col2,col3,etc)**.
+The SQL syntax for the Z-Order command is `OPTIMIZE TABLE Z-ORDER BY (col1,col2,col3,etc)`.
 One caveat to be aware of is that you will rarely want to Z-Order by more than three columns.
 You will likely want to either run Z-order on run end after your model builds or run Z-Order as a separate scheduled job on a consistent cadence, whether it is daily, weekly, or monthly.

 ```sql
 config(